devops-on-github/short-workshop/2-Planning-and-Tracking/2.2-Projects/exercise-1.md

-# Exercise 1 - Create a Project
+# Exercise 1 - Create a Project and Backlog

 In this exercise, we'll create a project for your repository and show how you can customize it and add your own custom fields.